 Frequently Asked Questions

 What kinds of projects does The Mary Duke Biddle Foundation fund?Foundation grants support a range of arts, educational, and charitable initiatives in North Carolina and New York City.
-Our charter mandates that Duke University receives at least half of the total dollar amount awarded each year.
+Our charter mandates that Duke University receives at least half of the total dollar amount.

 Please review our Mission and Current Focus statement here.